Unit Testing¶

 python -m unittest discover -s tests -v

-command also allows you to specify individual test cases to run.
+Note that the unittest command also allows you to specify individual test cases to run.

 For example, the following command will run all tests in the test-module tests/logic/